white Turkish Angora cat with blue eyes

 Turkish Angora Cat Personality: How Do Turkish Angoras Act?

 The Turkish Angora cat is a national treasure in their homeland of Turkey.
 They are graceful and beautiful cats that bring a lot of energy and love into the home.
 With a Turkish Angora, you won’t ever be bored or lonely.
-These domestic cats will follow you to the ends of the earth and prefer to be involved in all your activities.
+These domestic cats develop strong bonds and will follow you to the ends of the earth, preferring to be involved in all your activities.

 Learning about different breeds’ personalities and needs will help you figure out which cat would be a good fit for you.
 For example, if you are an active person, you should consider cats with similar personalities.
 If you like to lie back and relax, a cat that needs hours of attention each day might not be the greatest fit.